openethereum/openethereum.github.io/oo7-Parity-Reference.md

 If the parameter of a function's usage is non-obvious, then a `:` is appended, followed by an informative name.

-One item (`blocks`) is denoted an array: it may be dereferenced as an array e.g. `parity.bonds.blocks[parity.bonds.height]`.
+One item (`blocks`) is denoted an array: it may be dereferenced as an array e.g. `bonds.blocks[bonds.height]`.

-Items that return `Array`s or `Object`s may be dereferenced directly, e.g. `parity.bonds.head.author` would be the `Bond` that evaluates to the author of the block currently at the head of the chain.
+Items that return `Array`s or `Object`s may be dereferenced directly, e.g. `bonds.head.author` would be the `Bond` that evaluates to the author of the block currently at the head of the chain.

 #### Chain Inspection
 - `height => Number`: The height of the chain.